Netanel-M/subliminal-minimal-gui/README.md

 - download subtitles for a list of movies
 - choose from different subtitle options in addition to downloading the best fit
 - tab views for the different modes while still keeping the interface as simple as possible.
+- use ConfigParser to set and read settings from a configuration file
 - add settings tab to choose default settings & which languages/providers to use

 *Do not! use the debian package system for subliminal.
 It seems the debian package currently is too old a version for this app. this application only works with subliminal from pypi ; pip install subliminal*